Luo-Yihong/DGPO/README.md

 # dynamic ref:
 bash scripts/single_node/sd3_dgpo_ocr_wocfg_emaref.sh
 ```
+In both of these without-CFG practice modes, we recommend using a reference model with CFG.
+Although this slightly increases the training time per iteration, it significantly improves the ODD metric and image quality.

 ## Acknowledgement
 Motivated by a thoughtful comment during the review process, we have added PPO-style clipping in training, where we observed improved training stability.
 Thanks to the effort by the anonymous reviewers.
 Our codebase is largely built upon [Flow-GRPO](https://github.com/yifan123/flow_grpo).
 We simplify the environment setup for GenEval following [DiffusionNFT](https://github.com/NVlabs/DiffusionNFT).
 We thank the authors for their efforts to the open-source codebase.